 It is crucial to understand how machine learning algorithms are applied in various fields to get the kind of results that would lead to legitimate business advantages.

 In our previous articles, we have covered different aspects of machine learning technology.
-Now is the time to look at major machine learning applications and the benefits it brings.
+Now is the time to look at significant machine learning applications and the benefits it brings.

 Understanding the big picture is a requirement for any company that wants to succeed in a chosen field.
 Data analytics is one of the preeminent tools that makes it possible.
 In essence, data analytics is a three-fold process.
 It involves: